 The Dog's Prostate is Enlarged

-As the dog gets older, the prostate gland naturally increases in size.
+As male dogs get older, the prostate gland naturally increases in size.
 More often than not, the prostate reaches its maximum size sometime between six and ten years of age.

 When the prostate enlarges it starts applying pressure on the rectal wall.
 If the enlargement is moderate, the applied pressure will be moderate too.
 However, in cases of significant enlargements, the rectal wall will be too compressed to produce normally shaped stools.
 In such cases, pencil-thin stools will start appearing.